 The 47-acre museum contains real stories about real people.
 The interactive museum, which has welcomed visitors from all over the world, brings to life the 3,000-year history of farming and ranching in New Mexico.
 (Ranch Heritage Museum, 4100 Dripping Springs Road, Las Cruces. www.frhm.org

-(10/06/2012–10/07/2012).
+(early October).
 This very popular community event features harvest activities including crushing grapes for wine.
-Lsten to music and enjoy dancing, or grind sorghum with burros.
+Listen to music and enjoy dancing, or grind sorghum with burros.
 Attendees will have the chance to stringichile ristras and buy traditional crafts from artists.
 Try dipping candles and watch soap being made.
 Best part:

 Taste warm bread and bizcochitos from the horno.
 (334 Los Pinos Road, Santa Fe, 87507.
 (505) 471-2261 or www.golondrinas.org

-(Weekends 10/19/2012 - 10/31/2012) Has the common Haunted House lost its terror?
+(October) Has the common Haunted House lost its terror?
 Try Buckelew Farms Haunted Corn Maze and you might find your Halloween spirit revitalized.
 After dark, the traditional corn maze is transformed into a full on seasonal experience, complete with props and live actors.
-Best part:
+Best Part:

 Day activites include the annual Pumpkin Festival with tractor-drawn wagon rides into the pumpkin field to pick your very own pumpkin.
 (Buckelew Farm 17000 W. Ajo Way Tucson, Arizona.
 (520) 822-2277 or www.buckelewfarm.com

-(10/1/2012 - 11/11/2012) Visit Tolmachoff Farms 6 acre family corn maze, which has a new theme every year, including a haunted corn maze: AZ Field of Screams.
+(October - early November) Visit Tolmachoff Farms 6 acre family corn maze, which has a new theme every year, including a haunted corn maze: AZ Field of Screams.
 If you have little ones that want to join in on the adventure, the mini corn maze is right up their alley.
 Other activities include a petting zoo, train ride, and hay pyramid,.
-Best part:
+Best Part:

 Clasic family fun includes real time farm experiences and a children's play area.
 Make sure to pick up fresh produce from their produce stand on your way out!.(Tolmachoff Farms 5726 N. 75th Ave Glendale, AZ 85303.
 (623) 386-1301 or www.tolmachoff-farms.com

-Looking for the best corn mazes and fall festivals in Texas?
-CLICK HERE.
+For more ideas how about the best corn mazes and fall festivals in Texas

-Information compiled from FTF extensive database as of September2012.
-Images provided by respective venues.
+Information researched and posted by Nancy Nelson-Duac, Curator of the good Stuff for the Family Travel files with images and video respective venues.
 Videos by Kemper Barkhurst at Rio Grande Community Farm, and The New Mexico Heritage and Ranch Museum, respectively.
 Sometimes things change, so please confirm details before making plans.
-Copyright 2012.
+Copyright updated 2016.